Investing in the stock market is a great way to build wealth. However, having the right strategy is just as important as investing itself.

 There’s nothing wrong with doing things this way if that is your style.
 However, there are also much easier ways, such as using tips from The Motley Fool Stock Advisor.

 The Motley Fool is a financial advice company that regularly gives its best picks for individual stocks.
 While that is never a sure thing, it can save a lot of time.

 In reality, the best stocks to buy are ones you want to own.
 That may sound overly simplistic and obvious, but the point is to invest in companies you believe in.

 Every stock has its strengths and weaknesses and can be volatile at times.
 This is why it's important to believe in the company's mission and not just its financials.

 As Warren Buffett once said, "Price is what you pay.
 Value is what you get."

 Determining the amount of money you want to invest is a very personal decision.
 It can also be a very arbitrary one without specific goals in mind.

 Needless to say, it may be difficult to stay on track if you are saving “just because.”
-That why tools like Betterment have goal tracking to track specific goals.
+That why tools like a Betterment IRA have tools to track specific goals.